 Pipeline Overview

-The programs at Glafabra Therapeutics target a variety of metabolic disorders with a novel, long-lasting cell therapy.
+The programs at Glafabra Therapeutics target a variety of metabolic disorders with our novel, long-lasting Live-cel therapy.
 We are bringing two types of cell-based gene therapies to patients as durable solutions to increase the freedom in the lives of those suffering from debilitating metabolic disorders.

-Our TRAM procedure uses a T-cells harvested from the patient (autologous), which are then modified with rapamycin and genetically engineered to systemically secrete the missing protein.
+Our TRAM Live-cel therapies uses a T-cells harvested from the patient (autologous), which are then modified with rapamycin and genetically engineered to systemically secrete the missing protein.
 Specifically in Pompe, we harvest T cells from the patients blood and treat them with rapamycin to induce a T-reg-like state (“T-rapa” cells).
 Then we engineer the T-rapa cells to express a working copy of the GAA gene which allows the cells to secrete the missing acid ceramidase.
-Our preclinical studies show significant capacity to restore function in cellular models (PMID 35298086).
-Preparations are underway to bring this therapy to the clinic.
+Our preclinical studies with TRAM Live-cel therapies show significant capacity to restore function in cellular models (PMID 35298086).
+Preparations are underway to bring this TRAM Live-cel therapy to the clinic.

 Our platform technology can be applied to a variety of other diseases where therapeutic cross-correction can provide patient benefit.
 Contact us for more information.